stephenlepisto/designpatternexamples/docs/memento.md

 # Memento Pattern {#memento_pattern}

+@image html memento_diagram.png "Diagram of the Memento pattern"

 The Memento design pattern is used to capture the internal state of an object without exposing the details of that internal state.
 At a later time, the Memento is used to restore the internal state of the object.